News

 Don't think about retirement or contingency plans

 I've taken out a supplementary pension and provident fund.
-As a freelancer, you only receive social security benefits in the event of a serious incident, so a contingency plan means you're better covered.
+As a freelancer, you only receive social security benefits in the event of a serious incident.

-You also need to be careful with the auto/entrepreneur status.
-It may be tempting at first, because there are fewer charges, but this status was not created for long-term activities, and pension contributions are not at all advantageous.
+You also need to be careful about the status of "auto-entrepreneur".
+It may be tempting at first, because of lower charges, but this status was not created for long-term activities, and pension contributions are not at all advantageous.

 No comment